College of Fine Arts

 Wendy Hanes, assistant dean

-The College of Fine Arts is responsible for instruction, scholarly inquiry, performance, teacher education (excepting dance) and applied study in music, dance, theatre and visual arts.
+The College of Fine Arts is responsible for instruction, scholarly inquiry, performance, teacher education (art and music) and applied study in music, dance, theatre, and visual and media arts.
 The School of Art, Design and Creative Industries, the School of Music and the School of Performing Arts (dance, theatre and music theatre) offer both general arts study and professional training programs at the undergraduate level; professional degrees are offered at the graduate level.

 Students are presented with a complete spectrum of choices according to their interest in professional activities, teaching careers, graduate study or acquiring an appreciation of the arts.
 They have the opportunity to explore various art forms as well as to develop the ability to respond to changes and challenges within the world of the arts.
 The college strives to develop and use new artistic techniques, current historical research and recent technical innovations to achieve these ends.